 Be careful.
 Soy is very cheap and rich in protein.
 Around 52% of it is protein.
 Many of the protein bars and protein meals being offered on the market actually contain soy and the greater amount of their protein content comes from soy.

 The same happens with protein powders.
 Make sure what kind of protein are contained in the product.
 Read the ingredients label.
-If it says that it contains protein but doesn’t state what kind, consider that it contains soy protein.
-Avoid.

 Products that contain protein which doesn’t come from soy, may still have some amount of soy additive.
 It is the case with many other food products.
 Such soy additives are used for easier production and evenly emulsified texture.
 The minimal intake of such products will not have significantly negative impact on your hormones.